 CONCERO_HP -5dB or 56% of output makes 2V RMS (because on CONCERO_HP 0dB or 100% makes 3.5v RMS)

-To set up MIRUS or INVICTA to generate line-level output refer to the document analog output level versus volume control for details (basically it is -2dB to generate 2VRMS output on RCA and -8dB to generate 2VRMS differential on the XLR)
+To set up MIRUS or INVICTA to generate line-level output it is basically 2dB to generate 2VRMS output on RCA and -8dB to generate 2VRMS differential on the XLR

 How do I set Foobar for optimum audio quality?

 Many of our customers use the excellent Foobar player, but we occasionally get reports of poor sound quality from the Foobar player with our products.
 These poor quality situations arise due to the different ways that the player can be configured on Windows: some configurations appear to work (in the sense that sound comes out of our products from the USB connection to the Window’s operating system), but these configurations are not optimum because of the way Windows and Foobar interact to deliver USB Audio data.

 We will begin by describing the recommended way to configure Foobar and Windows, and then explain two of the configurations that are not optimum, but may appear to work, and the reasons why they are not optimum.

 Please note that none of this discussion is specific to Resonessence: the matters discussed here apply to any DAC that you may care to use with Foobar on Windows.

 Recommended Configuration: Configure the default Windows Sound output device to be something other than the Resonessence USB Audio, then enable Foobar’s advanced Kernel Streaming (or WASAPI) mode to connect directly to the USB Output.
 In the Foobar configuration window do this: